shyamkumar499/E-waste-Analysis-/README.md

 # E-waste-Analysis-
-An Exploratory Analysis of E-waste data generate different across countries.
+An Exploratory Analysis of E-waste data different across different countries.
 The Project Report and code documentation is attached in this google drive.